-- (7) The amounts in this column represent the aggregate fair value of each award as of the date it was granted, as determined in accordance with FASB ASC Topic 718. - (8) These awards are granted as Performance Stock Units, which will fully vest based on the achievement of certain pre-determined goals by the end of a specified performance period.
+- (6) Unless otherwise noted, the option grants reflected in this column will vest and become exercisable in equal monthly installments over 48 months from the vesting commencement date on October 1, 2011.
+All options have a term of 10 years from the date of grant. - (7) The amounts in this column represent the aggregate fair value of each award as of the date it was granted, as determined in accordance with FASB ASC Topic 718. - (8) Dr. Thomson resigned from the Company effective October 11, 2012. - (9) These awards are granted as Performance Stock Units, which will fully vest based on the achievement of certain pre-determined goals by the end of a specified performance period.
 As of June 30, 2012, we did not believe that the pre-determined goals would be met within the performance period and hence have not accrued for these awards in our financials in accordance with relevant accounting guidance.
-In the event that the performance goals are not met, the PSUs will be automatically forfeited on the last day of the performance period. - (9) Ms. Londy's option grant has a vesting commencement date of November 30, 2011.
+In the event that the performance goals are not met, the PSUs will be automatically forfeited on the last day of the performance period. . - (10) Ms. Londy's option grant has a vesting commencement date of November 30, 2011.
 One quarter of the award will vest and become exercisable on November 30, 2012 and the remainder will vest in equal monthly installments over 36 months.
-The option grant has a term of 10 years from the date of grant. - (10) Ms. Londy's RSU award will vest in annual installments over four years beginning on the vesting commencement date of November 30, 2011.
+The option grant has a term of 10 years from the date of grant. - (11) Ms. Londy's RSU award will vest in annual installments over four years beginning on the vesting commencement date of November 30, 2011.